 |Answer:||The appeal process involves the following steps:

 |Question:||What is an Individual Education Plan (IEP)?|

 An IEP is a written plan.
-It is a working document that describes the strengths, needs and the specific educational expectations of an exceptional pupil.
-It outlines the special education program and services required to meet that student's needs, and how the program and services will be delivered.
-It also indicates how a student's progress will be monitored.
+It is a working document that describes the strengths, needs and the specific educational expectations of a student with special education needs.
+It outlines the special education program and services required to meet that student’s needs, and how the program and services will be delivered.
+It also indicates how a student’s progress will be monitored.